brentd/xray-rails/README.md

 ## Disabling Xray in particular templates

-Xray augments HTML templates and thus modifies them.
-For some environments such as [Angular.js](http://angularjs.org/), this can cause Angular templates to stop working.
+Xray augments HTML templates by wrapping their contents with HTML comments.
+For some environments such as [Angular.js](http://angularjs.org/), this can cause Angular templates to stop working because Angular expects only one root node in the template HTML.
 You can pass in the option `xray: false` to any render statements to ensure Xray does not augment that template.
 Example:

 ```ruby
 render 'show', xray: false